 Sapphires are a variety of the mineral corundum, an aluminium oxide.
 Most associate sapphires with a deep lavish blue colour, but unknown to many, sapphires can also be yellow, purple, orange, and green – and even clear like a diamond.
 The only corundum colour that isn’t classified as a sapphire is red, which is a ruby.

-Incredibly hard and durable, sapphires they can be worn every day and are a practical choice for an engagement ring.
-On the mohs scale of mineral hardness they score a 9 out of 10, meaning they don’t scratch or break easily.
+Incredibly hard and durable, sapphires can be worn every day and are a practical choice for an engagement ring.
+On the Mohs scale of mineral hardness, they score a 9 out of 10, meaning they don’t scratch or break easily.
 The only gem more durable than sapphire is diamond.

 Along with traditional large cut sapphire rings, they can be cut smaller and set with other gemstones to create a captivating effect, as seen in this enchanting mid-century diamond and sapphire ring.

 If you have any questions regarding this precious jewel, get in touch with us today and we’ll help you find the perfect piece to add to your collection.